 The konbini offers a unique, convenient, and cost-effective way to deliver and pick up a package.

 This strategy has proven to be successful with online retail giants Amazon but also niche services like Yamato Transport’s “Konbini to Course” golf club delivery service.

 The need for cash

 Ecommerce in Japan is especially mobile, with half of all transactions being conducted via mobile devices.

 This offers a unique vantage point for slick omnichannel campaigns, such as Muji’s.
-Interestingly, however —only 15% of local and only 22% of global brands had an app that allowed Japanese consumers to purchase their goods or service4.
+Interestingly, however —there are 6,256 Japanese publishers on Google Play and 896,314 global publishers had an app that allowed Japanese consumers to purchase their goods or services.

 This emphasizes the need for an effective omnichannel strategy when marketing in Japan.

-Offering customers varying ways to pay in cash for their purchases online is a core aspect of omnichannel marketing in japan.
+Offering customers varying ways to pay for their purchases online is a core aspect of omnichannel marketing in japan.

 LINE and omnichannel marketing